-Things to consider about birth control
+Things to consider when starting birth control

 You might feel nervous about letting a family member know that you’ve become or plan to become sexually active.
 You might also feel concerned about whether or not your family member will approve your decision to use birth control.
 These are all common and valid concerns young women may have when planning to obtain birth control.
 Talking to a loved one about starting birth control doesn’t have to be scary.
-There are a number of ways to assure you have a relaxed and beneficial conversation if you talk to a loved one about starting birth control.
+There are several ways to assure you have a relaxed and beneficial conversation if you talk to a loved one about starting birth control.

 The first thing to be aware of is that if you are 14 years or older, you do not need parental consent to get on birth control.
 That’s right – you can do this on your own if you wish.
 That being said, if you are on your parents’ insurance, they may be notified or have access to your prescription information or a record of your visit to a healthcare provider.
 With that said, we recommend talking to a loved one about starting birth control before they find out via their insurance bill.
 When you have the discussion is ultimately up to you, though.
 You are the best judge of how your loved one might respond and how you might feel.

-What to expect during the conversation
+What to expect during the conversation about birth control

 Once you’ve decided who to speak with, start gathering your thoughts.
 Anticipate what their questions for you might be, and you’ll feel less anxious if they come up.
 They might ask you why you want to start on birth control or want to know if you’ve become sexually active.
-Remember that they love you, and their primary concern is not being nosy, but making sure that you are healthy in body and mind.
+Remember that they love you, and their primary concern is not being nosy but making sure that you are healthy in body and mind.

 Next is deciding when and where to talk to your loved one about birth control.
-You might feel most comfortable talking to your loved one when they are alone, and you can speak one-on-one.
+You might feel most comfortable talking to your loved ones when they are alone, and you can speak one-on-one.
 Consider the setting in which you will feel most comfortable having the conversation.
-A phone call, for example, is fairly private, and may not be as nerve-wracking as speaking in person.
-Having the conversation by phone is also a good option if you are away from home, such as at college.
+A phone call, for example, is fairly private and may not be as nerve-wracking as speaking in person.
+Having the conversation by phone is also a good option if you are away from home, such as college.

 When the conversation begins, remember that being honest keeps communication open.
-You might find that you feel good knowing you have a support in case you want to talk about other sensitive topics with someone in the future.
+You might find that you feel good knowing you have support if you want to talk about other sensitive topics with someone in the future.
 Being honest about why you are looking to go on birth control is a good idea.
 If you’ve never been sexually active before and are nervous about starting the conversation, take a deep breath.
 Most people become sexually active at some time in their lives, and the loved one you choose to talk to has probably been there too.

-Be mindful of the other person
+Be mindful of the other person.

 Sex is a natural part of becoming an adult and learning about yourself.
 Therefore, sex also represents you growing older and becoming an adult.
-Be mindful of your loved one’s view of you and of sex.
+Be mindful of your loved one’s view of you and sex.
 If your mother still refers to you as her baby, or your cousin can’t believe you have boobs, they may have a higher level of shock that they present to you when you bring up the topic of starting birth control.
 Allow them space to process what this means.
 You are not only asking about the logistics of birth control, but you’re also asking them to see you differently.

 Be prepared for them to have intense emotions and invasive questions.
 Set the tone for the conversation.
-Give them space to process things with you, while also being mindful of boundaries that you may need for yourself.
-Stay honest, while also only sharing what you feel comfortable with.
+Give them space to process things with you while also being mindful of boundaries that you may need for yourself.
+Stay honest while also only sharing what you feel comfortable with.
 If your loved one seems overly shocked, we say “less is more.”
 You can always come back another time to continue the conversation if you have more questions.